KelvinMatheka-1/devconnect-assignment/readme.md

 Flask-SQLAlchemy
 Installation

-Clone this repository:
+1.Clone this repository:

 git clone <repository_url>

-Navigate into the project directory:
+2.Navigate into the project directory:

 cd <project_directory>

-Install the required Python dependencies:
+3.Install the required Python dependencies:

 pip install -r requirements.txt

-Set up the PostgreSQL database:
+4.Set up the PostgreSQL database:

 Create a new database named test_database.
 Update the database URI in config.py with your PostgreSQL username and password.

-Run the Flask application:
+5.Run the Flask application:

 python app.py

-Access the application in your web browser at http://localhost:5000.
+6.Access the application in your web browser at http://localhost:5000.

 Usage
 To add a new task, enter the task content in the input field and click "Add Task".